Cork Earrings DIY

 Make sure you’re using the right blade.

 You can cut thin cork sheets on the Cricut Explore.
-When cutting a thin piece of cork, you can use the Cricut standard fine point blade.
+When cutting a thin piece of cork, you can use the Cricut fine point blade.

 Place your material on the cutting mat(s).